• How it works

 House hacking

-• Requires a low down payment (as little as 3.5% with FHA loans)
+• Entry requires a low down payment

-• Involves active tenant management since you live on-site
+• Active tenant management is needed on-site

 Multi-family homes